 I will address the most FAQ's in 2 sections: one for people with questions related to counseling issues and one for therapists interested in the continuing education workshops.
-If you have a question I don't address, please text me at 404-754-2677 or email me at firstname.lastname@example.org
+If you have a question I don't address, please text me at 404-754-2677 or email me at email@example.com or firstname.lastname@example.org.
+Either one is fine.

-FAQ's about Counseling:
+FAQ's About Counseling:

 Q: How do I know if I need to see a counselor?